-9.3: The facilities and environment support service delivery.
+9.3: The service has the facilities and environment to support delivery of the service..

 The infrastructure/facilities meet the specific needs of all patients (including children and those with particular needs) and staff.
 This includes assessment against the environment guidance.